Chapter 5 : I like my job.

 The clock across the room reads half eleven.
 The minute hand ticks by so slowly that I swear someone’s frozen time.
 This is seriously just painful.
 My brain is exhausted, my head pounds, and I feel the tiredness seeping into the muscles of my lower neck, but I can’t fall asleep.

-During my twenty-first eye sweep of the room, however, something different happens: the sound of footsteps echoes down the hall.
-They pause at the entrance to the living room, and then continue to pad quietly across the floor, stopping at one of the chairs just opposite the couch.
+During my twenty-first eye sweep of the room, however, something different happens: I hear of footsteps echoing down the hall.
+They pause at the entrance to the living room and then continue to pad quietly across the floor, stopping at one of the chairs just opposite the sofa.

 I know it’s Louis - I mean, who else would it be - but the shadows of the night obscure the features on his face.
 All I can make out is his profile in the darkness, one hand tiredly rubbing at his eyes in apparent frustration.
 He curses under his breath and switches to distractedly running his hand through his hair, tugging slightly at the ends of it.
-I don’t know if I should talk to him or sit up or what, as he clearly doesn’t think that I’m still awake.
+I don’t know if I should talk to him or sit up or what, as he clearly thinks that I’m asleep.

 I sigh and stretch my arms a bit, taking the intermediary route.
 Louis glances at me and stops with the anxious rubbing, settling instead for leaning forward on his elbows.

 “Are you awake?” he asks quietly.